projectcontour/contour/site/docs/v1.0.0/grpc-tls-howto.md

 $ openssl genrsa -out certs/contourkey.pem 2048
 ```

 Then, we create a CSR and have our CA sign the CSR and issue a cert.
-This uses the file [_integration/cert-contour.ext]({{ site.github.repository_url }}/tree/master/_integration/cert-contour.ext), which ensures that at least one of the valid names of the certificate is the bareword `contour`.
+This uses the file [_integration/cert-contour.ext][2], which ensures that at least one of the valid names of the certificate is the bareword `contour`.
 This is required for the handshake to succeed, as `contour bootstrap` configures Envoy to pass this as the SNI for the connection.

 ```
 $ openssl req -new -key certs/contourkey.pem \